rafaelurben/autohotkey-utils/README.md

 ### InstantSearch

-Press `Win+Q` and enter a query to open in it in DuckDuckGo.
+Enter a query to open it in a search engine.

-Modifiers:
+Default keybinds:

+- `Win+Q`: Search on DuckDuckGo
+- `Shift+Win+Q`: Search on Google

+### QRGenerator

+Generate a QRCode from an url or plaintext.
+If you use a url, please escape the url.

+Default keybinds:

+- `Ctrl+Win+Q`: Open Input-Window to enter text/url
-- `Shift`: Use Google Instead
+- `Alt+Win+Q`: Use data in Clipboard

 ### ClipboardURL

-Press `Win+O` to open the URL from clipboard.
+Open the URL from the clipboard directly in your default browser.

-Modifiers: (excluding eachother)
+Default keybinds:

+- `Win+O`: Open Url directly
-- `Ctrl`: Open Input-Window to modify URL before opening.
+- `Ctrl+Win+O`: Open Input-Window to modify URL before opening

 ### URLShortcuts

-Press `Insert` and enter a 2-char keycode during a 2-second-timeframe to paste a pre-saved url.
+Save URLs to open easily via shortcodes.

 This module needs some configuration. (see [here](#create-url-shortcodes))

-Modifiers: (can be used together)

-- `Shift`: Open URL instead of inserting it.
+Default keybinds:

+- `Insert`: Press and enter a 2-char shortcode during a 2-second-timeframe to **paste** url or text.
+- `Shift+Insert`: Press and enter a 2-char shortcode during a 2-second-timeframe to **open** url.
+- `Ctrl+Insert`: Open Input-Window and enter shortcode to **paste** url or text.
-- `Ctrl`: Open Input-Window to allow longer shortcuts and to have no time limit.
+- `Ctrl+Shift+Insert`: Open Input-Window and enter shortcode to **open** url.

 ### QuickNotes